Skip to Content

 Places To Stop On The Way To Vegas

-Stop #1: Route 66 Museum
+1. California Route 66 Museum

-The Route 66 Museum is made up of three rooms filled with donated Route 66 paraphernalia, more than you could even imagine.
+The California Route 66 Museum is made up of three rooms filled with donated Route 66 paraphernalia, more than you could even imagine.
 There are props you can take pictures with, choose a song to play on the jukebox, and learn a little bit about life in the 60s.

 The staff was also super friendly and helpful, you can tell they really care about what they do.
 Ask them anything about the 60s and Route 66 and I assure you they’ll have an answer.
 Be sure to ask them for other suggestions for other things to see driving to Vegas along route 66.